RosarioDavi/travel-square/README.md

 Deployed site: https://travel-two.gitlab.io/travel-two

-Note: Authentication system uses a cookies-reliant library called JWTDown-FastAPI, which makes iOS devices not support authentication by default unless user changes their settings.Free plan makes requests, especially authentication, slow.
+Note: Authentication system uses a cookies-reliant library called JWTDown-FastAPI, which makes iOS devices not support authentication by default unless user changes their settings.
+The homepage requires requires querying for token data.
+With a free plan on Render.com, requests, especially authentication, are very slow.
+Thus the home page may take a couple of seconds before loading for the first time.

 Want to try the admin view?